1. How long will my child need to stay here?

 Children are typically seen in the therapy gym without family members or friends present.
 This practice is based upon the need to protect privacy and decrease distractions.

-Family members can expect that the therapists will be available for regular – even daily – updates on progress and status.
-There will be times when the therapists will welcome family members to be present in the gym to “show off” progress and/or to instruct in exercises or activities.
+Family members can expect that the therapists will be available for regular—even daily—updates on progress and status.
+There will be times when the therapists will welcome family members to be present in the gym to “show off” progress or to instruct about exercises or activities.

 9. What is a therapeutic community outing?

 When your child is stable and strong enough to tolerate being away from the nurses and hospital support for periods of several hours or more, the therapy team will plan a therapeutic community outing (TCO).
 It is important that the TCO be a fun event, but it is also an opportunity to reinforce therapy goals in the community setting.
-The aim of the TCO is to facilitate re-entry and independence in the community.
-The child life specialist will work with the children on the unit to decide on a mutually agreed upon location to spend a morning or afternoon outside of the hospital.
+The aim of the TCO is to facilitate reentry and independence in the community.
+The Child Life specialist works with the children on the unit to decide on a mutually agreed upon location to spend a morning or afternoon outside of the hospital.
 Children may decide to see a movie, go to lunch or breakfast, visit the zoo or the Botanical Gardens, or to go to the mall.
 Most requests can be considered.
-The Neurorehabilitation Program has a wheelchair accessible van, and drivers who are specially trained and licensed.
+The Neurorehabilitation Program has a wheelchair-accessible van, and drivers who are specially trained and licensed.
 Therapy and staff members accompany the children with a ratio of at least one staff member for every child.
 Nurses and respiratory therapists accompany the group as children’s needs dictate.

 10. What is a functional trial visit?